yehya-dev/trade_visualization/README.md

 ___

 ### How To Run
-navigate to the project direcotory and run<br>
+navigate to the project directory and run<br>

 `uvicorn graphs:app`
 ___